 I joined the Army late in life, at the age of 42.
-In announcing this decision, the first response I would always get was “Why?”
-While I feared my answer would sound hokey, I told the truth: because I wanted to be part of something bigger than myself and to have a larger impact.
+In announcing this decision, the first question I’d get was “Why?”
+While I feared my answer would sound hokey, I told the truth: because I wanted to be part of something bigger than myself and to make a larger impact.
 It wasn’t until I entered the Army that I realized my motivation was not hokey at all, or abnormal.

 As a clinical social worker, I have been writing articles about Donald Trump’s mental health for over two years.
-Nevertheless, when I read Jeffrey Goldberg’s report in the Atlantic Monthly, even I was shocked by the level of pathology in Trump’s remarks.
+Nevertheless, when I read Jeffrey Goldberg’s report in the Atlantic Monthly, even I was shocked by the level of pathology of Trump’s remarks.
 It’s one thing to completely lack empathy.
 Given the obvious diagnosis of Narcissistic Personality Disorder, I knew that about Trump.
 But this was more disturbing.
-This was outright contempt.
+This was outright contempt for Servicemembers.
 I hardly slept that night.